National Drought Overview

 - USGS groundwater observations (real-time network, climate response network, total active network);

-- USDA statewide reservoir storage as percent of capacity (with average depicted);
+- USDA reservoir storage as percent of capacity;

-- monthly percent of normal precipitation and precipitation percentiles (NWS, CPC, HPRCC station observations, Leaky Bucket model), precipitation anomalies (CPC);
+- percent of normal precipitation and precipitation percentiles (CPC, NWS, HPRCC station observations, Leaky Bucket model);

-- USGS 30-day number of days with precipitation and maximum number of consecutive dry days;
+- USGS number of days with precipitation and maximum number of consecutive dry days;

-- monthly temperature departures from normal (CPC, HPRCC) and temperature percentiles (CPC, Leaky Bucket);
+- temperature departures from normal (HPRCC) and temperature percentiles (CPC, Leaky Bucket);

 - number of record warm daily low temperatures, record daily high temperatures, record daily low temperatures, and record cool daily high temperatures, set during the month (from NCDC's daily records analysis).